TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Abstract

 \section{Abstract}

-Learning big models and then transfer has become the de facto practice in computer vision (CV) and natural language processing (NLP).
-However, such unified paradigm is uncommon for recommender systems (RS).
-A critical issue that hampers this is that standard recommendation models are built on unshareable identity data, where both users and their interacted items are represented by unique IDs.
-In this paper, we study a novel scenario where user's interaction feedback involves mixture-of-modality (MoM) items.
-We present TransRec, a straightforward modification done on the popular ID-based RS framework.
-TransRec directly learns from MoM feedback in an end-to-end manner, and thus enables effective transfer learning under various scenarios without relying on overlapped users or items.
+Learning large-scale pre-trained models on broad-ranging data and then transfer to a wide range of target tasks has become the de facto paradigm in many machine learning (ML) communities.
+Such big models are not only strong performers in practice but also offer a promising way to break out of the task-specific modeling restrictions, thereby enabling task-agnostic and unified ML systems.
+However, such a popular paradigm is mainly unexplored by the recommender systems (RS) community.
+A critical issue is that standard recommendation models are primarily built on categorical identity features.
+That is, the users and the interacted items are represented by their unique IDs, which are generally not shareable across different systems or platforms.
+To pursue the transferable recommendations, we propose studying pre-trained RS models in a novel scenario where a user's interaction feedback involves a mixture-of-modality (MoM) items, e.g., text and images.
+We then present TransRec, a very \emph{simple} modification made on the popular ID-based RS framework.
+TransRec learns directly from the raw features of the MoM items in an end-to-end training manner and thus enables effective transfer learning under various scenarios without relying on overlapped users or items.
 We empirically study the transferring ability of TransRec across four different real-world recommendation settings.
-Besides, we study its effects by scaling the size of source and target data.
-Our results suggest that learning recommenders from MoM feedback provides a promising way to realize universal recommender systems.
-Our code and datasets will be made available.
+Besides, we look at its effects by scaling source and target data size.
+Our results suggest that learning neural recommendation models from MoM feedback provides a promising way to realize universal RS.
+We will release our codes and pre-trained parameters for reproducibility.$^1$\footnote{$^1$We will make available the private dataset used in this study to the wider research community, however, by email, given the potential privacy and copyright issues.}